Blue and White Accessories in Traditional Home Decor

 A beautiful chest is decorated with several pieces of chinoiserie.
 A quartet of botanical prints provides the backdrop.

 The beautiful chinoiserie vase, jar, platter, and lamp set the color scheme for the whole house.
-The faux stems reflect the florals in the gold frames.
+The faux stems reflect the floral art in the gold frames.

 To the right of the entry is the dining room.
-A beautiful table provides a place for a gorgeous large bowl and orchid.
-The yellow patterned chairs compliment all the other blue accessories.
+A beautiful table provides a place for a gorgeous, large bowl and an orchid.
+The upholstered chairs in a yellow patterned fabric complement all the other blue accessories.

-Julie and her husband, who is a very sweet guy, love art and you can see examples of it through the traditional home.
+Julie and her husband Bill, who is a very sweet guy, love art and you can see examples of it throughout their traditional home.

 On the back wall of the dining room, a console table provides another spot to display blue and white accessories and art.
 The opening to the left leads through a butler’s pantry to the kitchen.

-Although most of the furniture is traditional, much of the art has a modern feel that provides lots of pops of color.
+Although most of the furniture is traditional, much of the art has a modern feel, providing plenty of pops of color and vitality to the home..

-The butler’s pantry leading from the dining room to the kitchen is full of dishes and serving pieces that Julie inherited from her mother or purchased at antique shops in Missouri.
+The butler’s pantry, which leads from the dining room to the kitchen, is full of dishes and serving pieces that Julie inherited from her mother or purchased at antique shops in Missouri.
 Here’s just a sample.

 One plate in a muted pattern is a special piece.

-As you pass through the entry and pass the open stairway you enter the formal living room.
+As you pass through the entry and the open staircase, you enter the formal living room.
 Two white sofas flank a coffee table.
 You’ll notice more blue and white accessories, including pillows, lamps, and figurines.

-Julie loves detail and you can tell by the trim on the pillows and the blue patterned chairs.
+Julie loves detail, and you can tell from the trim on the pillows and the blue-patterned chairs.
 Green plants add a natural element to the room.
 The large painting is reminiscent of a Monet painting.

-I love the trim on this little pillow.
+I love the trim on this little lumbar pillow.

 The large square table between the sofa and the blue chair was made by Bill’s grandfather.
 I love the floral pattern on the lamp and the sweet blue Herend bunnies.
 Notice the pretty trim on the blue pillow and the lamp shade.
 It’s details like this that give depth to any home accessory.